Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 A portrait concept is the start of your entire portrait process.
 If you want to develop a portrait that tells a story, it’s a good idea to think through your ideas before you show up to shoot.

-Many of us start portraits by finding a person and a place, and then we get started clicking the shutter.
-I don’t think there’s anything wrong with that and I don’t mean to criticize anyone if this is what they enjoy.
+Many of us start portraits by finding a person and a place, and then we get started by clicking the shutter.
+I don’t think there’s anything wrong with that, and I don’t mean to criticize anyone if this is what they enjoy.

 Instead, I want to share some ideas for developing a portrait concept that tells a story and goes just a bit beyond a quick snap.